Getting Started

 • Intel® Compiler for SystemC (tested with releases 1.25.1 and 1.6.8) (latest release)

-Alternatively, you can build a Docker image created for the PicoNut project, which includes all the necessary software preinstalled.
+Alternativly, you can use a docker image with all the necessary software preinstalled.

 Navigate to the base directory of the source tree.